HCA97/hiring-data-engineer-task/assingment/README.md

 **Handling CRUD operations:**
 * For small tables like `advertiser` and `campaign`, we perform full loads, so handling inserts, updates and deletes is not a problem.
-* For larger tables like `clicks` and `impressions`, we only handle inserts (there are no updates for these tables).
-To handle deletes (e.g., when a campaign is removed from the source database), we join with the `campaign` table in our views.
-This ensures we only retain impressions and clicks associated with valid campaign IDs.
+* For larger tables like `clicks` and `impressions`, we only insert new data (assuming they will be not updated).
+Deletes aren’t handled directly, but since we always join with `campaign`, removed campaigns get filtered out.
+Additionally, we aggregate `clicks` and `impressions` in a materialized view (`daily_overview`) to enable efficient querying.

 ## Simple Testing